timfayz/elementcss/docs/3_usage.md

 // of default globals you can find in the ``framework/_globals.scss`` file.

 // Global Variables
-// ----------------
+// --------------------------------------------
+// Define global variables prepended by _
+$_font-size:    16px;
 $_line-height:  1.7;
-$_font-size:           100%;
+$_media-unit: rem; //converts media values within $_media into the rem unit
+$_media:
+  (
+    default:    null,
+    mobile:     (media 'screen and (max-width:' 740px ')'),
+    tablet:     (media 'screen and (max-width:' 1024px ')'),
+    laptop:     (media 'screen and (min-width:' 1366px ')'),
+    landscape:  (media '(orientation: landscape)'),
+    portrait:   (media '(orientation: portrait)'),
+    touch:      ('.touch'),
+  );
 //etc

 // 3.
+Activating modules.
+If we need some ELEMENT's features we must import each module separately
+// to generate its content and make it work.
+// The reasons to import modules separately are:
+// - order of styles are generated in the document's flow
+// - reimporting the same modules but with different settings

+// Normalize Module
+// -----------------
-Initiate and normalize all tags.
-HTML tags within ``_normalize.scss`` are grouped by function
+// Normalize initiates and normalize all tags.
+HTML tags within ``_normalize.scss`` are grouped by
-// as presented at w3schools.com/tags/ref_byfunc.asp page.
+// function as presented at w3schools.com/tags/ref_byfunc.asp page.

-// Normalize
+$normalize: true; //this line isn't necessary, because all modules active by default
+@import 'path/to/element/framework/modules/normalize.scss'; //import module

-// ---------------
+// Grid System Module
-// just activate module
-$normalize: true;

-// 4.
-Define necessary classes and parameters by variables.

-// Define Classes
-// ------------------
+// --------------------
-// Uncomment/comment necessary variables to make appropriate module work.
-This is necessary, because
-// they doesn't active by default.

-// For example, to activate grid system and change some settings we need to make the following:
+// Grid system creates layout of all HTML elements.
 $grid: true;
+// If you need to change grid settings make the following:
 $grid-calc-data: (
     columns: 12,
-    calc-method: column-gap,
+    calc-method: gap,
-    calc-data: (60px, 20px),
+    calc-data: 1.5%,
-) !default;
+);
-// We set 10 column grid system and 1% gap between columns.
+// Here we set 12 column grid system and 1.5% gap between columns.
 Other available options you can find
 // within appropriate module.
+@import 'path/to/element/framework/modules/grid.scss';

+// Defaults Module
-// Inactive modules
+// -----------------
-//$utilities: true;
+// Generate the basic predefined styles.
+For more information see the source code
-//$icons: true;
+$defaults: true;

-// Now we need to import modules that we have activated and generate content.
-// You can import the whole bunch of modules via "_all.scss" file which is simple shortcut importing all files
-// within 'framework/modules' folder:
-@import 'element/framework/modules/_all.scss';
+@import 'path/to/element/framework/modules/defaults.scss';

+// 4.
+Creating low level classes.
+Low level abstraction means one class contains only one CSS property.
+// It sounds crazy but it works!
+This is one of the key ELEMENT's concepts.
+Due to big amount of low
+// level classes we get unprecedented flexibility and uniqueness in building design.

+// Classes
+// ------------------
+// Let's take example how we can create them easily with line by line explanation:

+//name of variable should match to real CSS property name
+//it is necessary to improve readability in a future
+$color: color //first value "color" defines CSS property on which classes will be based (
+  //classes without media query
+  default: (

+    //postfix, value,
+    black, #333,              //-> .color-black {color:#333;}
+    white, #fff,              //-> .color-white {color:#fff;}
+    //(prefix, postfix), value,
+    (no, black), #fff,        //-> .no_color-black {color:white;}

+    //('selector before'_'selector after'),
+    ('a '_':hover'),
+    black, #333,              //-> a .color-black:hover {color:#333;}
+    green, green,             //-> a .color-green:hover {color:green;}
+    (a, green--hover), green, //-> a .a_color-green--hover:hover {color:green;}

+    //clear selectors
+    (''_''),
+    black, #333,              //-> .color-black {color:#333;}
+  ),

+  //classes under media query (see $_media var)
+  //@media screen and (max-width: ...rem) {
+  mobile: (
+    black, #333,              //-> .color-black {color:#333;}
+    //activate auto-prefixing
+    prefix,
+    black, #333,              //-> .mobile-color-black {color:#333;}
+    green, green,             //-> .mobile-color-green {color:green;}
+    //activate auto-postfixing
+    postfix,
+    black, #333,              //-> .color-black-mobile {color:#333;}
+    green, green,             //-> .color-green-mobile {color:green;}
+    //deactivate
+    unfix,
+    black, #333,              //-> .color-black {color:#333;}
+    white, #fff,              //-> .color-white {color:white;}
+  ),
+  //}
+);

+//"classes" mixin generates classes in accordance to values and names inside $color variable
+//- first argument sets prefix for CSS classes.
+All variables defining CSS prefixes begin with a
-// Hence, instead of the line above you can import modules separately:
+//  capital.
+Full list of predefined prefixes you can find under framework/_naming.scss file
-// @import 'element/framework/modules/_grid.scss';
-// @import 'element/framework/modules/_utilities.scss';
-// etc

-// The reasons to import modules separately are:
-// - changing the order of generated styles in the flow
-// - generate the same module, but differently tuned
+//- second argument is what we defined above.
+//- third argument is media map which will be used to create CSS classes under media queries;
+@include classes($Color, $color, $_media);

 // Styles
-// -------
+// --------------------------------------------
-// There is your own styles
+// create your own styles here

 ```

 ##Creating Module

-If you want to create your own module, go to ``templates/module`` folder.
+If you want to create your own module explore the source files and go to ``templates/module`` folder
+for more information.